goose1775/Eng_Ml/README.md

 Use the Streamlit graphical interface to access all project functionalities:

-Dataset Preprocessing.
+1.Dataset Preprocessing.

-Train models using Pycaret with tracking done by MLflow.
+2.Train models using Pycaret with tracking done by MLflow.

-Model evaluation with validation dataset (optional).
+3.Model evaluation with validation dataset (optional).

-Check model health with or without validation dataset (optional).
+4.Check model health with or without validation dataset (optional).

-Use the model to make predictions with a dataset with or without a target column.
+5.Use the model to make predictions with a dataset with or without a target column.

 Português: